Nick D'Virgilio: Other bands

 A lifelong fan of the progressive rock band Genesis, D'Virgilio was given an opportunity by the band to replace Phil Collins on drums for their 1997 album Calling All Stations.
 D'Virgilio split percussion duties with Nir Zidkyahu during work on the album.

 D'Virgilio had been a full member of the Mike Keneally Band from 2001 to 2004, playing on the tour supporting Keneally's 2000 album Dancing and later providing drums and vocals on the 2004 album Dog, as can be seen on the DVD included as part of the Dog Special Edition in both live and "making-of" studio footage.
 Previous Keneally drummer Joe Travers took D'Virgilio's place in the band for the subsequent Guitar Therapy tour.

 D'Virgilio's first solo album, Karma, was recorded in 2001 at Kevin Gilbert's former studio, Lawnmower and Garden Supplies Studio, in Pasadena.
 The album included performances by Mike Keneally and Bryan Beller, D'Virgilio's bandmates in The Mike Keneally Band.
 D'Virgilio also served as the chief engineer on Beller's solo album View, recorded at the same studio as Karma.

 D'Virgilio filled in for Mark Zonder on Fates Warning's summer tour with Dream Theater and Queensrÿche in 2003.
 Zonder's prior commitments prevented him from taking part in the tour, and he ceased performing with the band following its 2005 release FWX due to a reported aversion to touring.
 D'Virgilio played with the band on a handful of gigs supporting that album and appeared on the 2006 DVD release Live in Athens.
-D'Virgilio also appeared on Jordan Rudess' 2007 album The Road Home.
+D'Virgilio also appeared on Jordan Rudess's 2007 album The Road Home.

 In early 2014, D'Virgilio appeared on Roy Strattman's album The Lie of the Beholder, stating: "Recording the drums for Roy's record was a total blast.
 I am really honored that he asked me to be a part of his new musical adventure.
-The record rocks and, from a drummer's perspective, I got to hit 'em hard and got challenged by the songs – 2 things drummers love.
+The record rocks and, from a drummer's perspective, I got to hit 'em hard and got challenged by the songs, two things drummers love.
 I really enjoyed the whole process and the music."

 In August 2016, rock trio The Fringe released its self-titled debut album, featuring D'Virgilio on drums and vocals, Jonas Reingold of The Flower Kings on bass and backing vocals, and Randy McStine (Lo-Fi Resistance) on vocals and guitars.